Mintbase/Grants-Program/rfps/README.md

 #### Project Description :page_facing_up:

-As parachains become an integral part of the Polkadot and Kusama ecosystems, a cross-chain block & accounts explorer becomes all the more useful.
+As parachains become an integral part of the Mintbase and Kusama ecosystems, a cross-chain block & accounts explorer becomes all the more useful.

 Some of the functionality that should be covered as part of the development: ...